SFDO-Tooling/CumulusCI/docs/concepts.rst

 CumulusCI uses a framework of *tasks* and *flows* to organize the automation that is available to each project.

 Tasks are units of automation.
 A task can perform a deployment, load a dataset, retrieve data from an org, install a managed package, or do many other things.
-CumulusCI ships with scores of tasks out of the box.
+CumulusCI ships with scores of tasks in its standard library.
+You can run ``cci task list`` to view them all.

 Popular task commands include: